 What Dreamdata Does Well

 Dreamdata built its reputation on account-based B2B attribution.
+For the methodology behind multi-touch attribution and where it breaks down in B2B, see the marketing attribution guide.
 The platform connects to your CRM, ad platforms, marketing automation, and website data, then maps the full buyer journey at the account level, not just the individual contact level.

 Where the Approaches Diverge